Ibrahima Diédhiou

-Ibrahima Diédhiou (born 13 October 1994) is a Senegalese international footballer who plays AS Beauvais Oise as a defender.
+Ibrahima Diédhiou (born 13 October 1994) is a Senegalese international footballer who plays as a defender for French Championnat National 3 club Vineuil.

 Career

 Diédhiou has played club football for Eupen.
 Diédhiou was released by Eupen after the 2016–17 season, and after one year without a club, he signed for fifth-tier French amateurs AS Beauvais Oise.

 Diédhiou played for Senegal U-23 at the 2015 CAF U-23 Championship.
 He made his senior international debut for Senegal in a friendly against Colombia on 31 May 2014.